nicholas-long/environment/zet/20230929194846/README.md

 - concept of `testing if shortcuts will work and not pick up extra files`
 - yes shortcuts brought in nested executables. that seems like unwanted behavior
+- confirmed that only one line was added now for the new short cmd

 ```bash
 # before